AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-build.md

 # Segment Builder

-The Segment Builder provides a canvas to drag and drop Metric Dimensions, Segments, and Events to segment visitors based on container hierarchy logic, rules, and operators.
-This integrated development tool lets you build and save simple or complex segments that identify visitor attributes and actions across visits and page hits.

-The [!UICONTROL Segment Builder] provides a canvas to drag and drop Metric Dimensions, Segments, and Events to segment visitors based on container hierarchy logic, rules, and operators.
+The [!UICONTROL Segment Builder] provides a canvas to drag and drop Metrics, Dimensions, Segments, and Events to segment visitors based on container hierarchy logic, rules, and operators.
 This integrated development tool lets you build and save simple or complex segments that identify visitor attributes and actions across visits and page hits.

 >[!IMPORTANT]
 >